 What is the PSAT 8/9?

-The PSAT 8/9 is an assessment given to eighth and ninth grade students that is closely aligned to the PSAT/NMSQT and PSAT 10.
+The PSAT 8/9 is an assessment given to eighth and ninth grade students that is closely aligned to the PSAT/NWSQT and PSAT 10.
 It consists of questions in Evidence-based Reading, Writing and Math.

-WhatarethebenefitsoftakingthePSAT8/9assessment?
+What are the benefits of taking the PSAT 8/9 assessment?
 The assessment helps establish a baseline for students as they enter high school and begin preparing for college and career readiness.
 It also provides students with better access to data and personalized study through the online College Board and Khan Academy resources.

 The PSAT 8/9 assessment will help your student prepare for the future.
 By taking the PSAT 8/9, your student will learn which skills he or she needs to work on for continued success through high school and college.
-In addition, the PSAT 8/9 will identify areas where your student excels and may want to consider taking higher-level courses, as well as areas he or she should focus on to improve academically.
+In addition, the PSAT 8/9 will identify areas where your student excels and may want to consider taking higher-level courses, as well as area she or he should focus on to improve academically.